dimraven/prototype/README.md

 C++ class called "Player".
 But we decided to prototype an AI player class using the Player class as a base class.

 The player class is also invoking the method "onUpdateTick" via the c++ method.
 It is called 32 times / second.
-How does that look like in LUA using this library?
+How does that look like in Lua using this library?

 Here is an example of Lua: